-The model we apply is an extensive numerical equilibrium model of the Western European energy market (LIBEMOD, cf. Aune et al. 2008).
+The model we apply is an extensive numerical equilibrium model of the Western European energy market (LIBEMOD, cf. Aune et al., 2008).
 The electricity market interacts in the model with the markets of other energy goods, allowing us, for example, to calculate the welfare costs of different scenarios.
-Electricity production and transmission between countries, including investments in new production and transmission capacity, are modeled in detail, and electricity consumption is endogenously determined by the price of electricity and other energy carriers.
-For the purpose of the current study, the model has been extended to incorporate alternative allocation mechanisms.
+Electricity production and transmission between countries, including investments in new production and transmission capacity, are modeled in detail.
+For example, in each model country electricity is produced by a number of technologies, and typically efficiency varies across firms using the same type of technology.
+Electricity production and consumption are endogenously determined by the price of electricity and other energy carriers.
+For the purpose of the current study, the model has been extended to incorporate alternative allocation mechanisms for carbon quotas.
+With heterogeneous firms, the response to an allocation mechanism will vary across firms and of course also between allocation mechanisms.
 We describe the model in more detail in Section 3.

-In order to better understand the numerical findings with regards to OBA, we first use a simple analytical model to show some general results about the effects of this allocation mechanism relative to grandfathering.
+In order to better understand the numerical findings with regard to OBA, we first use a simple analytical model to show some general results about the effects of this allocation mechanism relative to grandfathering.
 We first demonstrate that OBA generally leads to a higher price of emissions, a result which is well known from earlier studies, e.g., Fischer (2001) and Fischer and Fox (2007).
 As opposed to those two studies, we consider heterogeneous firms rather than a representative firm.
 Higher emission price is clearly most detrimental to the most emission-intensive plants, and we show that less emission-intensive plants will in general be better off under OBA.
 Moreover, we find that more fuel efficient plants will benefit from OBA, but only if non-fuel costs are strictly convex.
 If non-fuel costs are linear, however, output is unchanged if plants only differ with respect to fuel efficiency.